Chatter-Laravel/core/README.md

         use Notifiable, CanDiscuss;
     ```

+**If you are installing Chatter on a fresh Laravel instalation, go straight to step 9**

+5. If your project doesn't have Laravel Authentication, install it

+    ```bash
+    php artisan make:auth
+    ```

+    We strongly recommend to install [Laravel Passport](https://laravel.com/docs/5.8/passport) for client-side authentication

+6. Make sure you have Tailwind CSS installed on your project.
+[Tailwind CSS instalation.](https://tailwindcss.com/docs/installation/)

+7. Include the Chatter JS app into your resources/js/app.js

+    ```javascript
+    require('./chatter/app')
+    ```

+8. Populate the categories of your forum.
+You can create a new seed for your project.

-Now, visit your site.com/forums and you should see your new forum in front of you!
+9. **Now, visit your site.com/forums and you should see your new forum in front of you!**

 ## Roadmap